28 Proven Ways to Get a Work Promotion Without Asking

 If you do not develop the habit of capturing them when they occur, then you will forget them by the time your one-to-one meeting happens.

-One On One Meeting Tips: When the one-to-one meeting happens, it is 5 minutes of “Hi, how are you, how are the family” and then 25 minutes of powering through 10 different topics.
-No time wasted and maximum results.
+One-on-One Meeting Tips: When the one-to-one meeting happens, it is 5 minutes of “Hi, how are you?
+How are the family?” and then 25 minutes of powering through 10 different topics—no time wasted and maximum results.
 Your boss will love you for that.

 12. Punctuality: Be On-Time